Longer Heavier Vehicle

-Longer Heavier Vehicle (LHV) is a large goods vehicle category in the United Kingdom.
+Longer Heavier Vehicles in the UK (LHV) is a large goods vehicle category in the United Kingdom.
 Longer Heavier Vehicles are not currently allowed to operate on UK roads because they exceed the mandated limit of six axles and 44 t of gross weight and length of 16.5 m for articulated lorries, or 18.75 m for drawbar lorries.

 Background

 LGVs (HGVs)

 In the UK, cargo carrying vehicles were previously defined, and are still commonly known, as HGVs (Heavy Goods Vehicles), although for harmonisation with other European Union member states, this term was officially changed to LGV (Large goods vehicle).
 Articulated lorries are the more common configuration of larger LGV in the UK, where a tractor unit tows a semi-trailer through a fifth wheel coupling.
 The drawbar configuration is a less common example of large LGV, and consists of a rigid lorry with cargo carrying capacity, which also pulls a second cargo trailer, using a drawbar link.
 The UK also allows the use of 18 m long 'bendy buses' for public transport.
 Buses however have their own legal classification, as PSVs (Passenger Service Vehicles).